 As set out in the LME Strategic Pathway in September 2017 we are in the process of delivering new risk-management tools for electric vehicle (EV) battery materials markets.

-We are working closely with key market participants along the value chain to identify and serve the industry’s evolving risk management requirements.
+We are working with global market participants along the value chain to identify and serve the industry’s evolving risk management requirements.
 Some key battery metals such as nickel, copper, cobalt and aluminium are already well established on the LME.
 Our aim is to launch new futures contracts covering one, some or all of these EV materials: lithium, cobalt, nickel sulphate, graphite and manganese.

 With over 140 years at the heart of global metals markets, the LME is uniquely placed to provide effective risk-management solutions for the whole EV value chain, from miners through to the end users.
 As an independent infrastructure provider servicing the global industry the LME is able to help identify, shape and consolidate the divergent and often competing views of the EV market.